 The state of California has the highest top marginal income tax rate in the country.
-This characteristic, coupled with its overall high tax environment, significantly influences the amount of money Californians take home in their paychecks.
+This characteristic, coupled with its overall high tax environment, significantly influences the amount of money Californians take home in their paychecks when using a California Pay Stub Calculator.
+You can also create check stubs using an online paycheck stub generator.

 There is also no change in the 3.4% tax rate for newly registered enterprises.